androiddevnotes/awesome-android-kotlin-apps/README.md

      - Knote app is a simple yet standard note taking app with features like image addition, ocr, text to speech and more

-     - Tech Stack = MVVM, Live Data, Koin, Room db, Coroutines etc
+     - Tech Stack = ViewModel, Live Data, Koin, Room db, Coroutines etc

 #### Clean Architecture